About Ninja Granny

 My previous teachers include:

 John Pollex a potter in Plymouth, who was my first teacher way back in 1991!!
 He studied with Gerda Geddes and we learned the Yang style 24 form.

 During the 1990s we were lucky enough to have Master Zong Di from Shanghai in Plymouth as he was studying for a PhD.
 From him I learned Yang style 24 and 85 forms and Chen style 36 form.

 I met Rose Oliver from the Double Dragon Alliance in 2005 and have been studying with her occasionally ever since.
 From her I learned the strengthening exercise Shen Jin Ba Gu, which is very popular with my students.

 Hello, I am Kath Revell, aka Ninja Granny - I was given the name by some kids in the park when I was practising my Tai chi, so thank you for that, whoever you are!

 I first came across Somatics at Port Eliot Festival in 2015, where Darren Gibbs from Active Somatics was teaching workshops.
 I was so amazed by the transformative effects of such simple, subtle movements that I enrolled on the Essential Somatics Clinical Somatic Education Professional Training course, run by Martha Peterson.
-I have currently completed four of the six modules on the course.

 Members of Exeter School of Tai chi Chuan at Carmelite Retreat Centre, 2015